• Menu

 Potenza, Italy {photo: onairda} via Getty Images

 Similar traits of geographic climates and a love for the regional environment made the relationship between Denver and Potenza, Italy ideal.
 A region rich in history, Potenza, Italy is famous for its artists and several staple crops.
 Multiple cultural events over the years have helped to introduce Denver to the Italian culture with wine festivals and other cultural events.
-Study abroad programs for Denver students is another important facet to this relationship.
+Study abroad programs for Denver students are another important facet of this relationship.

 The City of Potenza Park is located at Cherry Creek South Dr. and Mississippi Avenue.